DuxfordSBD/duxfordsbd.github.io/_posts/news/2014-01-09-2013-red-bull-soap-box-derby.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hUelp-7Yz28" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Some crazy crashes, some wacky racers.
 I wonder what we will see at our event this year?
 I'd love to see a team as Batman and Robin in the Batmobile. come on guys, theres time!

 A few film/tv related ideas for this years teams.